How Brand Identity and Lead Generation Drive Sales

 Your visual identity shouldn’t change as prospects move through your funnel.
 From the first ad impression to onboarding materials after purchase, visual consistency reinforces trust and recognition.

-Case in point: On average, companies with consistent brand presentation across platforms experience 33% more revenue.
+Case in point: Companies with a consistent brand presentation across platforms experience 33% higher revenue.

 2. Message Alignment from Awareness to Purchase